johanjordaan/nox/README.md

 	xp: 50,
 }
 ```
 This is one instance of a zombie.
-The tempate for a zombie looks something like this:
+The template for a zombie looks something like this:
 ```javascript
 var zombieTemplate = {
 	hp: <some value between 10 and 20>,